-On August 4th, Michael Crowder will present at the National Business Institute Seminar: The Probate Process From Start to Finish.
+On August 4th, Michael Crowder presented at the National Business Institute Seminar: The Probate Process From Start to Finish.
 Click above for full details.

-On July 28, Toby Carpenter will be presenting at the National Business Institute Seminar entitled "Advanced Uninsured/Underinsured Motorist Law."
+On July 28, Toby Carpenter presented at the National Business Institute Seminar entitled "Advanced Uninsured/Underinsured Motorist Law."
 Click above for more information.

 Kathy Aslinger, Bill Mason, and Ashley Trotto were selected to be included in the 2017 Tennessee Top Attorneys in the practice area of Employee Benefits/ERISA - Defense by City View Magazine.
 Click above to view the magazine and the complete listing.

 On March 24th, Briton S. Collins was elected to serve as the chairman of the Tennessee Board of Court Reporting, which is responsible for issuing court reporter licenses, conducting disciplinary inquiries for ethical violations, ensuring completion of continuing education requirements, and maintaining the Tennessee’s registry of court reporters.
 Briton was appointed to the Board in 2013 by Governor Bill Haslam, and previously served as the Board’s vice-chairman.